This post may contain affiliate links. Please see my disclosure policy for more details.

 Nundroo Roadhouse: fuel, kiosk, shop, ATM

-Nundroo Motel: restaurant & bar, swimming pool; motel rooms: bar fridge, a/c, Wi-Fi, TV, tea & coffee-making facilities
+Nundroo Motel: caravan park, backpacker dorms and en-suite motel rooms with bar fridge, a/c, Wi-Fi, TV, tea & coffee-making facilities and an on-site restaurant, bar and swimming pool.

 Nullarbor Roadhouse to Nundroo: 144km – 1 hour 30 mins